-§ 5.1 INTRODUCTION
+§ 8.1 INTRODUCTION

 On March 18, 2021, the Governor released his Bridge to Phase 5 Plan as a metrics-based pathway for Illinois to fully reopen.
-The Bridge to Phase 5 Plan increases capacity at various businesses, including office capacity from 50% to 60%.
+The Bridge to Phase 5 Plan increases capacity, upon hitting certain metrics, at various businesses, including office capacity from 50% to 60%.
 This City Manager Executive Order follows the guidance of the State and best practices designed to provide a safe work environment.
 Nothing herein shall be precedent setting.

-§ 5.2 CITY FACILITIES
+§ 8.2 CITY FACILITIES

 All City facilities and/or offices shall be open by appointment only.
-In addition, the following City facilities shall be open to the public: (1) designated Park facilities approved by the City Manager (including Miller Park Zoo and the Arena for vaccinations); (2) the lobby of the Police Department; (3) the City of Bloomington Library; (4) the Hub at the Arena; and (5) City facilities for public meetings in accordance with the law.
+In addition, the following City facilities shall be open to the public: (1) designated Park facilities approved by the City Manager (including Miller Park Zoo and the Arena for vaccinations); (2) the lobby of the Police Department; (3) the City of Bloomington Library; (4) the Hub; and (5) City facilities for public meetings in accordance with the law.
 City facilities may also be used for Administrative Court and as otherwise approved by the City Manager.

-§ 5.3 STAFFING LEVELS & CONTACT LIMITS
+§ 8.3 STAFFING LEVELS & CONTACT LIMITS

-- A. Each Department Director is responsible for establishing the staffing and attendance levels and requirements of the Department's employees in accordance with the provisions of this Executive Order. - B. The maximum office occupancy capacity guideline of 60% shall be followed, unless exempted for essential personnel, including police, fire and public works or as otherwise directed by the City Manager.
+- A. Each Department Director is responsible for establishing the staffing and attendance levels and requirements of the Department's employees in accordance with the provisions of this Executive Order. - B. The current maximum office occupancy capacity guideline of 50% shall be followed, unless exempted for essential personnel, including police, fire and public works or as otherwise directed by the City Manager.
 Department Directors may also make exceptions to the capacity restrictions to allow employees that have been fully vaccinated to work on-site.
-Such employees will be required to show proof of vaccination to Human Resources. - C. Department Directors may permit employees that have the capacity to work remotely to do so under the City's Amended Remote Work Policy (attached hereto).
+Such employees will be required to show proof of vaccination to Human Resources.
+The 50% guideline may be increased to 60% by Department Directors as may be permitted by the Bridge to Phase 5 Plan. - C. Department Directors may permit employees that have the capacity to work remotely to do so under the City's Amended Remote Work Policy (attached hereto).
 In some cases, employees may be required to work remotely where feasible to limit office capacity.
 All employees working remotely will have to comply with the City's Amended Remote Work Policy.